zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 Basic use of the ``psammotate`` command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run psammotate, you must specify the file containing the gene mapping between the
+To run ``psammotate``, you must specify the file containing the gene mapping between the
 template and the target model.
 Additionally, you must specify which columns contain
 the genes from the template model and which contain the genes from the target,
 or draft model, genes.
 This will by default generate a new reactions file called